Fawadkhan/vue-dataguard/README.md

 4. The repositories are grouped by the language and rendered in `RepositoryList` component
 5. The grouped repositories are displayed in the RepositoryList component
 6. The user can click on the language chip to remove the filter

+## Vitest?
+JEST?
+- In this case I used Vitest since it was provided by Vue out of the box.
+- It had a learning cure but still it wasn't that much of a big deal, very similar to Jest, just different syntax.
+- I prefer Jest because im comfortable with it Vitest has great watching feature.
+It will look for updates Hence I used vitest